DrSaaS/automating-infrastructure-with-terraform-version2/terraform-automation-documentation-v1.md

 variable "preferred_number_of_public_subnets" {
   default = 2
 }
+# Declare a variable to store the desired number of private subnets, and set the default value
+variable "preferred_number_of_private_subnets" {
+  default = 4
+}
 ```

 ### terraform.tfvars  Set the variables here.
 If not set, the defults are used.